Ankr-network/ankr-cli/doc/ankr_cli_account.md

     * getbalance query target account balance
         options:
-            -a, --address string <requried> the address of the target account --url string <requried> the url of an ankr chain validator
+            -a, --address string <requried> the address of the target account --nodeurl string <requried> the url of an ankr chain validator
     * resetpwd reset keystore password.
         options:
             -f, --file string   the path where keystore file is located.